 The institute takes a straightforward, nonpartisan, practical approach to policy issues that utilizes the expertise of the AAMC, its members, policy experts, and other stakeholders.
 Atul Grover, MD, PhD, serves as executive director of the AAMC Research and Action Institute.

-The AAMC Research and Action Institute, the association’s new think tank, tackles a number of these challenges and others that are affecting the health of the United States.
+The AAMC Research and Action Institute, the association’s think tank, tackles a number of our nation’s greatest challenges that are affecting the health of the United States.

-The institute was established as part of the AAMC’s strategic priority to lead the change that will improve the health of people everywhere.
-It aims to take a novel approach to discussing policy challenges and offer solutions to the most intractable problems.
+The institute aims to take a novel approach to discussing policy challenges and offer solutions to the most intractable problems.
 The institute redefines complex problems, finds a common understanding of their core components, and brings more visibility to feasible — but not necessarily popular — solutions.

 The institute is committed to breaking down complex topics and helping policymakers and the public understand, navigate, and improve American health care.